 What Standards-Based Grading Gets Right

-Standards-based grading is a system designed to address the weaknesses of traditional grades.
+Standards-based grading is specifically designed to address many of the weaknesses of traditional grades.

-In addition, teachers are forbidden to count non-standardized assessments in their grades.
+In addition, teachers are forbidden from counting non-standardized assessments in their grades.
 Homework completion, class participation, public speaking.
-All of these “cloud the waters” of standards mastery.
+According to SBG, these “cloud the waters” of standards mastery.

 Some of these changes were inspired by real problems with our grading systems.
 And it’s true that averages and percents are a poor way to measure understanding.